Bytewerk/gta2-hackers-remix/README.txt

    wall program, in case you get asked.
 The mod is divided into multiple components, which need to connect via TCP in order to make everything work.

+USAGE:
  - Have the task manager ready and kill all G2HR* processes manually, if it has crashed.
+ - Even when the game has crashed, you might be able to quit all GTA2 processes by pressing START twice on the controller, as the con- troller code is handled outside of the GTA2 processes.
+ - Pressing ESC will not show the 'Is that it?' text anymore, but you can still quit the game with ESC and ENTER if it has focus

 CHANGES in 0.4.0 (2015-08-18)
 	- Re-implemented the original GTA2 menu with SDL2 (not all screens